St Giles Church - Skelton - York - UK

 is featured in Simon Jenkins book "Englands 1000 Best Churches".

-It was built in around 1247, reputedly by masons who helped build York Minster,
+It was built around 1247, reputedly by the stonemasons who helped build York Minster,

-using stones that remained after the building of the South Transept of the Minster.
+using stones which remained after the building of the South Transept of the Minster.

 It is a classically handsome building, approached through an attractive Churchyard,